 - Spinal Cord Injury: Spinal cord injuries commonly cause paralysis, and can impact various structures in the body.
 Spinal cord injuries may occur during birth if the doctor uses too much force, or incorrect rotational stress is applied to the infant.
 These injuries can also result from inappropriate use of assistive tools, including vacuums and forceps.

 - Nerve Damage: Nerve damage is one of the most common causes of infant paralysis.
-Most often, the nerves that are damaged are those in the shoulder, neck, and arms.
+Most often, the nerves that are damaged are those in the shoulder (shoulder dysplasia), neck, and arms.
 Examples of nerve injuries include:

 - Brachial Plexus Injury: Damage to the brachial plexus nerve group can cause paralysis in the shoulder, arm, and hand of the affected side.
 This injury is common when the infant is positioned awkwardly in the birth canal, and forceful delivery is required.

 - Erb’s Palsy: Erb’s palsy is the name of a disorder associated with nerve damage to the upper plexus nerve roots (C5-C6).
 Unlike brachial plexus injuries, Erb’s palsy occurs when the nerves along the entire arm are damaged.

 - Klumpke’s Palsy: Klumpke’s palsy occurs when only the nerves in the lower plexus roots (C8-T1) are injured.

 - Facial Paralysis: Facial paralysis most commonly occurs when forceps are used during delivery.
 When pressure is applied to the infant’s face, nerves can be damaged.
 Most cases of facial paralysis are temporary, but severe nerve damage can be permanent.